omarasim6/omarasim6/README.md

 # 👋 Hi, I'm Omar Asim

-I'm Omar, a CS student and developer who likes turning ideas into things that actually work.
+A CS student and developer who likes turning ideas into things that actually work.
 I build with code, experiment with AI, design interfaces, and occasionally make hardware do things it probably wasn't supposed to.
 Outside tech, I've spent 5+ years debating, which has taught me to question ideas, explain them clearly, and defend them when necessary.

 I'm currently working on a few projects, mainly: